SomerEsat/ethereum-staking-guides/README.md

 [2020-05-17 21:53:02]  INFO initial-sync: Processing block 0xf0a3de3a...
 533/215365 - estimated time remaining 2h31m4s blocksPerSecond=23.7 peers=12
 ```

 The beacon-chain binary will begin to sync the beacon chain.
 It may take several hours for the node to fully sync.
-The teminal output gives status information and an estimate for time remaining.
+The terminal output gives status information and an estimate for time remaining.
 Prysmatic Labs recommends that you wait for this to complete before you run the validator:

 > "NOTICE: The beacon node you are using should be completely synced before submitting your deposit for the validator client, otherwise the validator will not be able to validate and will inflict minor inactivity balance penalties."